 In 2008 traces of two Pre-Viking Age ships along with skeletons and prehistoric items were discovered in Salme in Saaremaa.
 These findings are unique for the large number of the buried (a total of 41 fallen warriors) and the lavish grave goods.
 The burial ships in Salme are unique in Estonia and have been deemed the most significant unearthing of Viking history in the last decades.
 Their uniqueness is not only important for Estonia and has gained attention in Europe and beyond.
 One could argue that this discovery has rewritten Viking history and brought to light new information about Viking raids.

-Research has now lasted 10 years has reached its end.
-The findings from the ships in Salme have returned to Saaremaa and will be put on display on 21 May 2021 at the exhibition ‘Vikings before Vikings’ in Saaremaa Museum.
-In cooperation with the University of Uppsala there will be an international conference ‘Vikings before Vikings’ taking place in Kuressaare on 6.-7.
-May 2022.
+Research that has lasted 10 years has reached it's end.
+The findings from the ships in Salme have returned to Saaremaa and have been on display at the exhibition ‘Vikings before Vikings’ in Saaremaa Museum until the end of autumn 2022.
+Starting from spring of 2023 the exhibition will be in the Seaplane Harbor in Tallinn.

 Findings from the Viking ship in Salme will be displayed for the first time at the exhibition in Saaremaa Museum // Photos: Maanus Masing / Saarte Hääl